 Figure 1: The Class diagram describing the elements of the bibliography system that will be tested.

-Figure 2: An example of how the bibliography summary should look like.
+Figure 2: An example of how the bibliography summary should look.
 The data is from one of the test files accompanying the reduced project files.